-Physicians interested in applying for the Emory Pulmonary, Allergy and Critical Care fellowships have access to a variety of educational and career opportunities to advance their careers.
-Please read below for more information and contact us with any questions!
+Fellows who join the Emory Pulmonary / Critical Care and Critical Care fellowships have access to a variety of educational and career opportunities to advance their careers.

-Pulmonary Didactic Conferences and Critical Care Medicine Grand Rounds
+Pulmonary and Critical Care Didactic Conferences and Grand Rounds

 - Journal club, in which fellows select an interesting publication from the recent literature and review the background of the topic as well as the methodology, design, statistical analysis, results, and conclusions of the publication.